-Logiclike has 2500 more logical trivia questions, mind thinking riddles, and tricky mind puzzles.
+LogicLike has 4,500 more logic riddles, logical trivia questions, mind thinking riddles, and tricky mind puzzles.
 Simple and challenging enigmas for children and their parents to improve their thinking skills!

 Answering logical reasoning questions, guessing tricky riddles activates many thinking processes.
 And it is an excellent way to entertain children or yourself and improves mental health.
 "What am I" riddles and "Who am I" questions for kids also expand their vocabulary.

-Good riddles and mind puzzle questions stimulate lateral thinking.
+Just good riddles and mind puzzle questions stimulate brain activity and lateral thinking.
 Such mental training improves the capacity to solve any problem creatively and more efficiently.
+Thirty-three awesome Christmas riddles await you!

 What loses its head in the morning and gets it back at night?